The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 I have an old painting of Búðakirkja church hanging on the wall in my dining room, painted by one of our noted painters.
 In the painting the church is white, so the former church must have been white.
 But I like the black painted current church, it is so beautiful with the white window cases and the white-painted door.

-There are very old (by Iceland's standard) artefacts in the church, for example, an altarpiece that dates back to 1750.
+There are very old (by Iceland's standard) artifacts in the church, for example, an altarpiece that dates back to 1750.
 And a clock that dates back to 1672.

-When I have visited this church has always been closed, and most of Iceland's churches are closed now due to robbery and vandalism in our churches :(
+When I have visited this church has always been locked, and most of Iceland's churches are locked now due to robbery and vandalism in our churches :(

 Isn't this sad, how a handful of dishonest people can ruin it for the rest of us, who come here to enjoy the history and beauty of Iceland?